My Local Digital Marketing Agency

 How to Do Local SEO for Multiple Locations

-Local SEO is very useful for businesses — to promote themselves online to every local customer within their geographic area.
-With that fact in mind, one must ask what would be the goal of local SEO for businesses with multiple business locations?
+Local SEO benefits businesses, allowing them to promote themselves online to every local customer within their geographic area.
+With that fact in mind, one must ask what the goal of local SEO would be for businesses with multiple locations.

-The main idea is centered around being listed in the Google Map listings found in the first page of search results.
-Google is capable of picking out search queries that clearly have “local intent.”
-And it’s time for you to take advantage of that capability.
+The main idea is to be listed in the Google Maps listings found on the first page of search results.
+Google can pick out search queries that have “local intent, ” and it’s time for you to take advantage of that capability.

 #1 Submit business NAP to national directories

-NAP is a critical element to pull off a successful local SEO campaign.
+NAP is a critical element of a successful local SEO campaign.
 It stands for name, address, and phone number.
-For this reason, the NAP must be listed on every page without being intrusive to your users’ experience.
+For this reason, the NAP must be listed on every page without interfering with users’ experience.

-One popular way to do that is to include the NAP in both the header and the footer of your website.
+One popular way to do that is to include the NAP in your website’s header and footer.

-In addition, submit your NAP to national directories too.
-Not just local.
+In addition, could you submit your NAP to national directories, not just local ones?
 You have plenty to choose from.
-There’s Yellow Pages, Manta, Hotfrog, etc, among others.
-They are one of the biggest players in the game in matters of online directories.
+There are Yellow Pages, Manta, Hotfrog, etc., among others.
+They are one of the most prominent players in the game regarding online directories.

-When search engines like Google and Bing find your NAP listed on directories like these, and in every page of your website, it leaves little room for doubt about where your businesses are located across multiple locations.
+When search engines like Google and Bing find your NAP listed on directories like these and every page of your website, it leaves little room for doubt about where your businesses are located across multiple locations.

-Remember to consistently submit NAP directories.
-And if you make changes to these pieces of information, be sure to keep your other NAP entries in directories up-to-date.
+Remember to submit NAP directories consistently.
+If you change this information, keep your other NAP entries in directories up-to-date.

 #2 Claim your local map listings for each business location

 Google My Business listings are your lifeblood to getting more customers.
-In the past year alone, 64% of consumers have referred to Google My Business listings to find local business’ phone numbers and addresses.
-So after you submit your NAP to national online directories, don’t forget to claim your map listing.
+In the past year alone, 64% of consumers have referred to Google My Business listings to find local businesses’ phone numbers and addresses.
+So, after you submit your NAP to national online directories, remember to claim your map listing.

-By claiming your local map listings, you ensure that customers can find you and see what the outside of your establishment looks like via the Street View.
+By claiming your local map listings, you ensure that customers can find you and see the outside of your establishment via Street View.

 #3 Encourage local customers to leave reviews

-If you want services like roofing repairs or HVAC installation, it’s only natural to look for the best services.
-And you usually come across these top-tier service providers through personal recommendations, or stellar reviews found on the net that prove their credibility.
+If you want roofing repairs or HVAC installation, it’s only natural to look for the best services.
+You usually come across these top-tier service providers through personal recommendations or stellar reviews found on the net that prove their credibility.

-Be sure your reviews are recent too.
-So, after you complete a service, reach out to your satisfied clients with follow-up emails containing a direct link to company profiles or a form that will let them leave reviews.
+Be sure your reviews are recent, too.
+After you complete a service, follow up with your satisfied clients with emails containing a direct link to company profiles or a form for them to leave reviews.

 #4 Use schema markup language

 But does structured data have a resounding effect on rankings?
-Whether it does or doesn’t has been the subject of much discussion and many experiments.
-For now, there’s no conclusive evidence that markups do improve rankings.
+Whether it does or not has been the subject of much discussion and experimentation.
+For now, there’s no conclusive evidence that markups improve rankings.
 However, there are indications that search results with more extensive rich snippets get better CTRs.

-The biggest advantage is that schema markup language tells search engines what your web page is exactly about.
+The most significant advantage is that schema markup language tells search engines exactly what your web page is about.

-Structured data can mark up all sorts of items from events to products to recipes.
-Often, it’s used to provide additional information about the following: organization, person, place, event, creative work, and product.
+Structured data can mark up all sorts of items, from events to products to recipes.
+It often provides additional information about an organization, person, place, event, creative work, or product.

-This helps ensure that your business’ information is understood exactly how you want it to be understood for search engines.
+This helps search engines understand your business information exactly how you want it to be understood.
 Thus, you also get more accurate local search listings on SERPs.

 #5 Ensure your site is local search traffic-ready

 • Onsite content: Make sure your web content is prepped for local search.
-Mention your service areas, and make use of location-specific keywords to give your web page a better chance at ranking locally.
-Plus, your content must be conversational.
-Not keyword-stuffed and not forced.
+Mention your service areas and use location-specific keywords to give your web page a better chance at ranking locally.
+Plus, your content must be conversational, not keyword-stuffed or forced.

 • Page titles and subheadings: Instead of just HVAC installation as the main heading, name it HVAC Installation in Melbourne.
-With that thought, consider creating multiple product and service pages that are localized.
-Have service pages with headings that read similar to “[Service Name] in [City], [State].”
+With that thought, consider creating multiple localized product and service pages.
+Have service pages with headings similar to “[Service Name] in [City], [State].”

 • Title tags and meta descriptions: Title tags and meta descriptions appear in search engine results.
 To optimize better, consider including your keyword next to a business location in the meta description.
-It goes a long way in improving your local SEO efforts.
+This will go a long way in improving your local SEO efforts.

 #6 Building local content silos